 Several Clinical factors were associated with VF.
 Low CD4 count was highly associated with VF in all models and independent of Access or Adherence, confirming findings from previous studies[39].
 Also the use of d4T was associated with VF at baseline when compared to TDF (most commonly used), ZDV, ABC and ddI.
 The ART regimen only had a trend towards significant when more variables were included in the model.
 TDF-containing regimens have been shown to be better tolerated, more effective and have fewer side effects than d4T-containing ART[40].
 If a family member recommended the individual for ART, they were more likely to be a case in all models and independent of Access or Adherence.
 It is not entirely clear how family member referral could impact treatment outcomes.
 It is possible that family-driven stigma could be playing a role but it is more likely that this represents a lack of connection to primary care services or access to ART such as is common for men in this setting[41].
 Finally use of a television or radio to remind individuals to take their ARVs was suboptimal compared to using a mobile phone.
 Mobile phone reminders have been shown in clinical trials to promote adherence when weekly text messaging, daily calls or alarms are used[42-44].

 Poor Access as measured by the MPR was significant in a UV comparison but was not significant in any of the MV models.
 The MPR does identify major interruptions in ART which is ideal for NNRTI-based therapy but does not necessarily represent the proportion of days covered which is a more accurate measure of adherence.
 Suboptimal Adherence as measured by pill count was significantly associated with VF in all models where it was examined.
-Access and Adherence measures were highly correlated, r2= x (Supplemental Figure 1).
+Access and Adherence measures were highly correlated, ρ=0.68(p<0.0001) (Supplemental Figure 1).

 When a lower VL (50 cpm) was used as the cutoff for cases and controls, only 35 participants were reclassified indicating that the lower threshold identified only a small percentage of additional cases.
 A recent modeling study showed greater cost-effectiveness when using the higher VL threshold in this setting[45].
 Using the lower cutoff, diarrhea and fluconazole use were associated with VF.
 While diarrhea could lead to diminished absorption, fluconazole increases ARV concentrations.
 Although this could lead to increased side effects and reduced ARV adherence, this seems less plausible.
 When restricting the analyses to individuals with only 12 months of ART, fatigue and family members recommending ART were no longer associated with VF.